diojin/mockingjay/docs/bigdata/Digest of Learning Spark.md

 `The easiest way to satisfy the read-only requirement is to broadcast a primitive value or a reference to an immutable object`.
 In such cases, you won’t be able to change the value of the broadcast variable except within the driver code.
 However, `sometimes it can be more convenient or more efficient to broadcast a mutable object.
 If you do that, it is up to you to maintain the read-only condition`.
 As we did with our call sign prefix table of Array[String], we must make sure that the code we run on our worker nodes does not try to do something like val theArray = broadcastArray.value; theArray(0) = newValue.
 When run in a worker node, that line will assign newValue to the first array element only in the copy of the array local to the worker node running the code; it will not change the contents of broadcastArray.value on any of the other worker nodes.

 #### Optimizing Broadcasts
 When we are broadcasting large values, it is important to choose a data serialization format that is both fast and compact, because the time to send the value over the network can quickly become a bottleneck if it takes a long time to either serialize a value or to send the serialized value over the network. `In particular, Java Serialization, the default serialization library used in Spark’s Scala and Java APIs, can be very inefficient out of the box for anything except arrays of primitive types`.
-You can optimize serialization by selecting a different serialization library using the spark.serializer property (Chapter 8 will describe how to use Kryo, a faster serialization library), or by implementing your own serialization routines for your data types (e.g., using the java.io.Externalizable interface for Java Serialization, or using the reduce() method to define custom serialization for Python’s pickle library).
+You can optimize serialization by selecting a different serialization library using the `spark.serializer` property (Chapter 8 will describe how to use Kryo, a faster serialization library), or by implementing your own serialization routines for your data types (e.g., using the java.io.Externalizable interface for Java Serialization, or using the reduce() method to define custom serialization for Python’s pickle library).

 ### Working on a Per-Partition Basis
 Working with data on a per-partition basis allows us to `avoid redoing setup work for each data item`.
-Operations like opening a database connection or creating a random-number generator are examples of setup steps that we wish to avoid doing for each element.
-Spark has per-partition versions of map and foreach to help reduce the cost of these operations by letting you run code only once for each partition of an RDD.
+Operations like opening a database connection or creating a random-number generator are examples of setup steps that we wish to avoid doing for each element. `Spark has per-partition versions of map and foreach` to help reduce the cost of these operations by letting you run code only once for each partition of an RDD.

-As Examples 6-10 through 6-12 show, we use the mapPartitions() function, which gives us an iterator of the elements in each partition of the input RDD and expects us to return an iterator of our results.
+As Examples 6-10 through 6-12 show, we use the mapPartitions() function, which `gives us an iterator of the elements in each partition of the input RDD` and `expects us to return an iterator of our results`.
 **Example 6-10.
 Shared connection pool in Python**
 ```python
 def processCallSigns(signs):